 Rich tomato flavours, with tender chicken thigh and leg pieces, fresh carrot, mushroom and olives make this Chicken Cacciatore one for the senses!

-When we were growing up and always asking mum ‘what’s for dinner?’, there was a great amount of excitment to be had when hearing the words ‘Chicken Cacciatore!’.
+When we were growing up and always asking mum 'what's for dinner?', there was a great amount of excitement to be had when hearing the words 'Chicken Cacciatore!'.